Thesis and Honors

 The Senior Thesis

 In January of the Junior year, students discuss their goals and potential projects with faculty members.
-Students request thesis advisors (The Thesis Advisor Request form is found here: http://www.bates.edu/prebuilt/ThesisAdviserRequestForm.pdf) and the department meets to assign students to advisors by mid-February.
+Students request thesis advisors (The Thesis Advisor Request form is found here: Thesis Request Form) and the department meets to assign students to advisors by mid-February.

 Although most students are expected to complete a laboratory thesis, the written thesis may be either a laboratory thesis or a library thesis.
-Students doing a laboratory thesis may register for Chemistry 457, 458, or both, while students doing a library project may register for Chemistry 457 or 458.
+Chemistry majors doing a laboratory thesis may register for CHEM 457, 458, or both, while students doing a library project may register for CHEM 457 or 458.
+Biological Chemistry majors doing a laboratory thesis may register for BIOC 457, 458, or both, while students doing a library project may register for BIOC 457 or 458.
 Students pursuing honors register for both 457 and 458.
 The senior research and seminar courses include participation in the department’s seminar program.
 Each major is required to deliver two presentations during the senior year.

 The thesis must explore a novel question or topic.

-The thesis should describe a project that, if brought to completion, would be suitable for publication in the peer-reviewed literature, either as a stand-alone item or as part of a larger project.
+The thesis should be based upon at least one hypothesis and describe a project that, if brought to completion, would be suitable for publication in the peer-reviewed literature, either as a stand-alone item or as part of a larger project.
 The department recognizes that two semesters of work is seldom sufficient to complete a project to the point of a peer-reviewed publication, but the project should be on a trajectory for such an outcome.

 In the written thesis and oral defense, the student must be able to demonstrate a thorough understanding of the theoretical and methodological underpinnings of the project.
 One or more chapters of the thesis must develop the necessary, background, theory and/or methodology through a thorough discussion and citation of relevant, published literature.